ducarme/springable/docs/specifying_a_nonlinear_mechanical_behavior.md

 > A spring is defined with a generalized force-displacement relation described as a smoothed zigzag curve
 > defined by 4 control points (0, 0), (`1.0`, `1.0`), (`2.0`, `-0.5`) and (`3.0`, `2.0`).
 The corners are smoothed using
 > $\epsilon=$`0.8`

+??? question "Units?"
+    The unit of each $u_i$ should be the unit of the generalized displacement $U$.
+    The unit of each $f_i$ should be the unit of the generalized force $F$.
+    The smoothing parameter $\epsilon$ has no dimension.

 !!! note
     The generalized force-displacement relation is defined for negative generalized displacements $U<0$